My Health Record

 What security and access controls does My Health Record have?

 The Australian Digital Health Agency (ADHA), as the system operator, is responsible for the security of the My Health Record system.
 They have in place a comprehensive set of people, processes, and technology controls to protect health records from a cyber-attack.
-The ADHA advises that the system has bank strength security which ensures information is stored and accessed by only trusted, connected health systems.

 Accessing and uploading to a My Health Record: